Laws, rules and administration of hospital nurse staffing in Oregon

 Nurse Staffing Resources

 2015 Statutory changes necessitated changes to the nurse staffing administrative rules.
-OHA amended the rules and the new rules went into effect on July 1, 2016 and January 23, 2017.
+OHA amended the rules and the administrative rules went into effect on July 1, 2016 and January 23, 2017.

 Oregon Administrative Rules Chapter 333, Division 501 includes: